-Poole UK Team of ‘Days for Girls’ to Host an epic day of making on the 8th March 2019
+Poole UK Team of ‘Days for Girls’ Hosted an epic day of making on the 8th March 2019 at AUB

-The Poole Team (Arts University Bournemouth, BA (Hons) Costume and Performance Design) of Days for Girls is pleased to announce it will be hosting ’An epic day of making’ this Friday, 8th March 2019.
+The Poole Team (Arts University Bournemouth, BA (Hons) Costume and Performance Design) of Days for Girls is pleased to announce that it hosted ’An epic day of making’ on Friday, 8th March 2019.